athenavm/athena/ffi/README.md

 The Athena VM is instrumented with [tracing](https://tracing.rs) for emitting structured events (logs).
 The `vmlib` automatically configures a [subscriber](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/) that writes the events to stdout.
-To enable the logs when using the Athena library, set the `RUST_LOG` enviromental variable to desired value, for example: `RUST_LOG=debug`.
+To enable the logs when using the Athena library, set the `RUST_LOG` environment variable to desired value, for example: `RUST_LOG=debug`.
 See [example syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax) for more sophisticated examples.